Both the Saddleback Choir and Symphony performing together during the opening piece of A Feast of Lights. (Ally Beckwitt/Lariat)

 “The Twelve Days After Christmas” was one of the songs that only the choir presented.
 This song is a humorous piece about the 12 days after Christmas, instead of before, and it is all the things that happen when something very bad happens on Christmas day.

-“My favorite piece is probably ‘The Twelve Days After Christmas,’” Seani Zeni said, an alto in the choir.
+“My favorite piece is probably ‘The Twelve Days After Christmas,’” said Seani Zeni, an alto in the choir.
 “We are supposed to look all serious and professional when the lyrics are really funny and you can hear the crowd laughing, which means we did our job.”

 Along with sing alongs and classic holiday songs, there was also a special guest soloist piece with John Huntington, an award-winning stage and musical director and choral conductor.
 Huntington performed in this piece, acting as if the narrator of the story.